dssste/stack-box.nvim/README.md

 stack_box.notification({"this is an error message"}, 'error')
 ```

-For example when you keep pressing the wrong command:
+For example when you keep pressing the wrong buttons:

 ```lua
 vim.keymap.set("n", "<leader>gg", function ()